 - 1 tablespoon cinnamon

-MUFFINS Cream butter and sugar in a mixing bowl with an electric mixer.
-Add egg and combine well.
-Add mashed banana and buttermilk and combine well.
-Separately, stir together dry ingredients and combine with butter mixture until just combined (see TIPS).
-Spoon evenly into 12 regular size lightly buttered muffin tins.
-Use back of spoon to slightly flatten muffin tops.
+MUFFINS Cream the butter and sugar in a mixing bowl with an electric mixer until well mixed.
+Add the egg and combine well.
+Add the mashed banana and buttermilk and combine well.

 Bake for about 25 minutes.
-Let cool 5 minutes, remove from muffin tin.
+Let cool 5 minutes, remove from the muffin tin.

 This is such a great little muffin recipe.
 I love how the banana flavor really comes through, also how the muffins stay so moist!